Strate/typescript-issues/README.md

 index.tsx(5,10): error TS2604: JSX element type 'SomeClass' does not have any construct or call signatures.
 ```
-but correctly compiles if disable option ``
+but correctly compiles if disable option `allowSyntheticDefaultImports`